gmoxon7/Quadruped/README.md

-# Personel_Hardware
+# Nano switch
-A repository of hardware designs in personal use.
+A rpository containing a back up of all required files for the production of the Nano switch (custom low profile limit switch)